RameshwarPantamwar/Tarsyer_task_project/README.md

 - Save the cropped image as `Task_1_cropped.jpg`.
 - Also save an image (`Task_1_insights.jpg`) - in this draw that rectangular box and also mention its top left and bottom right point.

+2) Morphological Operation

+- Perform any three morphological operations as per your choice.
+Please submit the original image + output image of each morphological operation.
+- Dilation
+- Erosion
+- Opening

 3) Thresholding